huanshankeji/compose-multiplatform-material/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.huanshankeji/compose-multiplatform-material)](https://search.maven.org/artifact/com.huanshankeji/compose-multiplatform-material)
 ![Kotlin version](https://kotlin-version.aws.icerock.dev/kotlin-version?group=com.huanshankeji&name=compose-multiplatform-material)

-Some simple Compose Multiplatform wrappers of common components, layouts, and Material Design components for desktop/Android and web (mainly based on [KMDC](https://github.com/mpetuska/kmdc))
+Some simple Compose Multiplatform wrappers of common components, layouts, and Material Design components for Android/desktop and Compose HTML (mainly based on [KMDC](https://github.com/mpetuska/kmdc))

-We try to make the function types of the composable components follow those of the desktop and Android ones in `androidx.compose.foundation` and `androidx.compose.material`, meanwhile being compatible with the Web APIs.
-However, only subsets of the composables and composable arguments are supported due to the API differences, limitations of the web composables this project depends on, and our limited effort.
+We try to make the function types of the composable components follow those of the desktop and Android ones in `androidx.compose.foundation` and `androidx.compose.material`, meanwhile being compatible with the Compose HTML APIs.
+However, only subsets of the composables and composable arguments are supported due to the API differences, limitations of the Compose HTML composables this project depends on, and our limited effort.

 Visual consistency across different platforms is not guaranteed.